TillaTheHun0/aos-graphql/README.md

 Initialize the `aos` submodule using `git submodule update --init`.
 You can update the submodule to latest by running `git submodule update --remote`.

-Then either use `cmake`, or if you have `npm`, simply run `npm run build` to produce the wasm with a built-in graphql runtime implementation
+Then either use `cmake`, or if you have `npm`, simply run `npm run build:sandbox` to produce the wasm with a built-in graphql runtime, server, and gateway implementation, as well as SQLite bindings.
+The WASM produced can be used, turnkey, with the repl.

 > If using the `repl.js` you'll need to also install dependencies using `npm i`